dreymonde/Operacjas/README.md

 - Of course, you can add dependencies, conditions and observers at initialization.

 ## Installation
-**Operations** is available through [Carthage][carthage-url].
+**Operacjas** is available through [Carthage][carthage-url].
 To install, just write into your Cartfile:

 ```ruby
 github "AdvancedOperations/Operations" ~> 0.5.0
 ```

 ## Contributing
-**Operations** is in early stage of development and is opened for any ideas.
+**Operacjas** is in early stage of development and is opened for any ideas.
 If you want to contribute, you can:

 - Propose idea/bugfix in issues
 - Make a pull request